g-hurst/Internet-Video-Delivery/directions/README.md

 The path to the test file should be the path to one of the .ini files in the tests/ directory.
 The student algorithm to run should be an integer 1 or 2 (or higher if you made more algorithms) to run student1.py or student2.py. ‘-v’ is an optional flag that enables verbose output for the simulation.
 This prints the download times and quality selections for each chunk.

-For example, running:
+For example, running the below will start the simulator running the test hi_avg_hi_var.ini using the algorithm in student2.py and enable verbose logging.
 ```
 python simulator.py tests/hi_avg_hi_var.ini 2 -v
 ```

-will start the simulator running the test hi_avg_hi_var.ini using the algorithm in student2.py and enable verbose logging.

 The tester will run your algorithm and output statistics for all test cases.
-It is called with
+It is called with:
 ```
 python tester.py <Student algorithm to run>
 ```

 ## References and Useful Information
 The configuration file is to be extracted and read using the configparser library.
 See the link below for more information.
 Using pip, can be installed with the command `pip3 install --user configparser`.
 This command is provided in the starter code makefile and can be run with `make configparser`.